elan-ev/studip-opencast-plugin/INSTALL.md

 Install the most recent version of this plugin, make sure that all migrations worked properly.

 After that go to "Admin" -> "System" -> "Opencast settings" and add a new server.
 Enter the URL and all the credentials for the Opencast system.
 Also make sure to assign to `nobody`-role to the plugin as well as entering the API-token for the user provider (see above).

+If you have Opencast Version 17 and the recommended feature enabled, you can enable the role based access via event id.
+This function removes the need for the plugin to set video ID roles on the videos, which reduces the number of roles on the videos and simplifies the migration to version 3.
+Without this function, the ACLs of all OC videos must be updated during migration.

 If everything worked you can now start using the plugin!

 Further help can be found under: